-A study by Ikei et al. has shown that smelling fresh flowers decreases tension in our bodies by causing the brain to go into a relaxed mode .
+A study by Ikei et al. reveals that smelling fresh flowers decreases tension in our bodies by causing the brain to go into a relaxed mode .
 The same applies to people who view flower pots inside or outside their office windows.

-Believe it or not, studies have shown that giving flowers to someone can greatly impact that person’s mood, sometimes even for days.
-The sight or the smell or both causes the brain to release chemicals that put the person in a good mood .
+Believe it or not, studies show that offering flowers to someone can greatly impact that person’s mood, sometimes even for days.
+The sight or the smell or both causes our brain to release chemicals that put us in a good mood .

-As it is, an average human normally uses about 71 liters of oxygen in an hour while 450 g of flowers use 0.1 liter in 1 hr, that is, 0.15%.
-In other words, the amount of oxygen that is used up by the plants, as well as the amount of carbon dioxide released, is quite negligible.
+As it is, an average human normally uses about 71 litres of oxygen in an hour while 450 g of flowers use 0.1 liters in 1 hr, that is, 0.15%.
+In other words, the amount of oxygen that plants use, as well as the amount of carbon dioxide released, is quite negligible.
 In short, you will not die by having a bouquet in your room.